Random Utility with Unobservable Alternatives: Model

 \subsection{Random-Utility Rationalization}

-Let $\L$ be the set of rankings or strict preference relations on $X$, i.e., binary relations that are irreflexive, asymmetric, transitive, and weakly complete.\footnote{A binary relation is weakly complete if, for any distinct elements $x, y \in X$, either $x \succ y$ or $y \succ x$.}
+Let $\L$ be the set of linear orders on $X$, i.e., binary relations that are irreflexive, asymmetric, transitive, and weakly complete.\footnote{A binary relation is weakly complete if, for any distinct elements $x, y \in X$, either $x \succ y$ or $y \succ x$.}